 This one is perhaps way too obvious.
 If there is a command running in the foreground and you want to exit it, you can press Ctrl+C to stop that running command.

-If there are some commands or scripts that need user interaction and you know that you have to enter Y each time it requires an input, you can use Yes command.
+If some commands or scripts need user interaction and you know that you have to enter Y each time it requires input, you can use the Yes command.

 Just use it in the below fashion: